If you’re going to be installing an air conditioning unit in a listed property or apartment, you will most likely need planning permission.

 Avoiding planning permission with Cool You

-Fortunately at Cool You we provide a fantastic way of totally avoiding all of these hurdles.
-Our solutions are completely internal, meaning that there are no penetrations to the outside.
+Fortunately, we provide a fantastic way to avoid these hurdles at Cool You.
+Our solutions are entirely internal, meaning there are no outside penetrations or an outside condenser.

-It’s why our service will have no effect on your neighbours or exterior property whatsoever.
+That’s why our service will not affect your neighbours or exterior property.

-Most significantly though, with everything contained inside your property, our internal solution means that you won’t require any planning permission for the installation.
+Most significantly, everything is contained inside your property.
+Our internal solution means you won’t require any planning permission for the installation.

-You can bypass the risk and hassle associated with dealing with local authorities and building managers.
+You can bypass the risk and hassle of dealing with local authorities and building managers.

 What about sound and noise?
-The unique design of our air conditioning units means that they’re always discreet.
+The unique design of our air conditioning units means they’re always discreet and whisper quiet.

-They’re sleek white, feature no branding, and all LED lights can be turned off for a peaceful nights sleep.
-Better yet, the whisper-quiet technology ensures that noise won’t be an issue.
+They’re sleek white and feature no branding.
+All LED lights can be turned off for a peaceful night’s sleep.
+Better yet, the whisper-quiet technology ensures noise won’t be an issue.

-Cool You is the go-to for apartment owners who have been told that they cannot install traditional air conditioning in their home.
+Cool You is the go-to for apartment owners.
+Look no further if you’ve been told you cannot install traditional air conditioning in your home.

 Discover Cool You